Hypsometry of Tones

 The process to perfect the gradient of luminescent paint was no easy feat.
-Besides the usual headache of finding the right grain sizes, opacity and consistency, creating a transitioning gradient that maintains a unifrom tone or hue took more trials than we’d like to remember.
+Besides the usual headache of finding the right grain sizes, opacity and consistency, creating a transitioning gradient that maintains a uniform tone or hue took more trials than we’d like to remember.
 But the end result is totally worth the effort.
+And just like in Variant “B”, a compromise had to be found between achieving a near-perfect transition of blue tones and a solid performance of the luminescent pigments.
+It won’t glow like a torch, but it definitely glows, especially the Lichtblock™ elements on the hour and minute hands.

 Brutalist Artisanship